prashantrsharma/TelemetryService/README.md

-#Azure Monitoring and Telemetry
+# Azure Monitoring and Telemetry  , C# TelemetryService
-#C# TelemetryService

 A dependency is an external component that is called by your app.
 Use TelemetryService to log details about the dependencies.